Continual learning in neural nets

 \[ \min_{\theta} \; \sum_{i=1}^n w_i L_{T_i}(\theta), \]

-without having access to all past data simultaneously.
+Without having access to all past data simultaneously.

 2 This would be easy in Bayes if Bayes were easy

-In Bayesian inference, catastrophic forgetting does not arise in principle: the posterior already contains the full information of the past.
-If \(p(\theta \mid D_{1:k-1})\) is the posterior after tasks \(1,\dots,k-1\), then the update after new data \(D_k\) is simply
+Anyway, the argument goes as follows: In Bayesian inference, catastrophic forgetting doesn’t arise because the posterior already contains (and continues to contain) the full information of the past.
+If \(p(\theta \mid D_{1:k-1})\) is the posterior after tasks \(1,\dots,k-1\), then the update after new data \(D_k\) is simply:

 \[ p(\theta \mid D_{1:k}) \propto p(D_k \mid \theta) \, p(\theta \mid D_{1:k-1}). \]

-• Regularization-based methods constrain weight drift.
 Elastic Weight Consolidation (EWC) (Kirkpatrick et al. 2017) slows updates along directions important to previous tasks, using the Fisher information matrix as a quadratic penalty.
 This looks like a Bayes-by-backprop setup to me.

-• Replay methods rehearse past examples (real or generated).
-This goes back to Robins (1995), and is biologically inspired by hippocampal replay during sleep.
+Replay methods rehearse past examples (real or generated).
+This goes back to Robins (1995) and is biologically inspired by hippocampal replay during sleep.
+But it looks a hell of a lot like re-injecting \(p(\theta \mid D_{1:k-1})\) like a half-arsed Bayes.

-4 Evals as training / Stability gap
+7 Evals as training / Stability gap

 They propose a continual evaluation framework with new metrics such as Worst‑Case Accuracy and Average Minimum Accuracy, which better capture the dynamic trajectory of learning and forgetting.
-This reflects a concern principle that evaluation signals can themselves shape the optimization process.
+This reflects a core concern that evaluation signals can themselves shape the optimization process.

-5 Incoming
+8 Incoming

-6 References
+9 References

 Aleixo, Colonna, Cristo, et al. 2023.
 Catastrophic Forgetting in Deep Learning: A Comprehensive Taxonomy.”